appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Freeze columns

-When your table has many columns, you may want to freeze and lock important columns in place so that they're always visible, independent of scrolling.
+When your table has many columns, you may want to freeze and lock important columns in place so that they're always visible, and independent of scrolling.

 To freeze a column, click the arrow on the right side of the column's header cell and choose to freeze it on either the left or right side of the table.
-Alternatively, you can freeze or unfreeze a column via its individual settings accessed within the table's properties pane.
+Alternatively, you can freeze or unfreeze a column via its settings accessed within the table's properties pane.

 The **Allow Column Freeze** property must be turned on in the table's properties pane to allow changes to freezing or unfreezing.
 This property doesn't change any frozen columns; it just prevents further changes by enabling or disabling the "Freeze column" button controls in the widget.